ajmal017/curvetenstens/README.md

 Your console will change- indicating (myenv) on it.<br>

-3. Install required packages in this environment: pip install pandas pip install jupyter<br>
+3. Install required packages in this environment:<br>
+pip install pandas<br>
+pip install jupyter<br>
 etc..

 **Python Libraries Required:**<br>